Contraceptive counseling conversations: Consider intentional questions

 Contraceptive counseling: What do medical societies recommend?

 Now more than ever, discussing contraceptive options with your patients is an important topic.
 Many leading medical societies have outlined recommendations on best practices for counseling.
-Take a look below to learn more.
+Take a look below at select guidance from leading medical societies.

 Want to find out more about one contraceptive option for your patients?